neilpmayhew/udacity-data-eng-nd-capstone/data-dictionary.md

 # weight_class
-  weight_class_key, integer, not nullable federation_meet_key, character, not nullable weight_class_from_inclusive, smallint, not nullable weight_class_to_exclusive, smallint, not nullable
+  weight_class_key, integer, not nullable federation_meet_key, character, not nullable weight_class_from_inclusive, smallint, not nullable - inclusive lower boundary for the weight class weight_class_to_exclusive, smallint, not nullable - exclusive upper boundary for the weight class